-OfficeServ 7200-S uses distributed processing.
-Its primary processor is a M82511G, operating at a clock speed of 375 MHz.
-This provides all the main processing necessary for the system.
-The tertiary level of processing is done in the keysets.
+OfficeServ 7200 uses distributed processing.
+Its primary processor is a 32 bit Motorola MPC8247 operating at a clock speed of 266 MHz on the MP20 card.
+The time switch uses a STC9604 processor, and the RTC uses a RTC8564 chip.
+In a multi cabinet system, the secondary level of processing is on the LCP card for the expansion cabinet.
 The digital keysets use a Hitachi H8 processor for data communication within the system.